graphitedesignlabs/WaterTricorder/DESIGN-NOTES.md

 **Affordability** - it shouldn't cost more than $100.

-**Usability** - it should be simple enough that people without a high school education can reliably use the instrument.
+**Usability** - it should be simple enough that children and seniors can reliably use the instrument.

 **Responsiveness** - it should not take more than 10 seconds to provide a reading.

 **Reliability** - it has one job: to answer the question, "can I drink this water?"
-If the reliability of the system changes over time, then some reliable warning sensor should be built-in (a timer?) and maintenance should be easy for anyone without a high school degree.
+If the reliability of the system degrades over time, then some reliable warning sensor should be built-in and maintenance should be easy for anyone with basic literacy.

-**Attractiveness** - it should look awesome.
+**Attractiveness** - it should look cool.

 Primary Systems
 ---------------

-**Optical Sensor** - a simple digital microscope to capture images of microorganisms.
+**Optical Sensor** - a simple low cost digital microscope to capture optical data of microorganisms from water samples.

 **Spectrometer** - a small and simple spectrometer that captures inorganic data.

-**CPU** - a small system for for processing sensor data and relaying it by bluetooth to user interfaces, such as [Arduino Nano 33 BLE](https://store.arduino.cc/products/arduino-nano-33-ble-sense).
+**CPU** - a small system for for processing sensor data and displaying user interface output.

-**Software** - machine learning systems that can classify the sensor input from the microscope and/or spectrometer and classify the type and density of toxic components in the water, such as [Tensorflow Lite](https://www.tensorflow.org/lite/microcontrollers).
+**Software** - machine learning systems that can classify sensor inputs and classify the type and density of toxic components in the water and answer the simple potability yes/no question.

 **Power** - it should be as low power as possible, and operate only briefly to take a reading, display results, and transfer data.
-Ideally solar with no need for battery charging.

-**Enclosure** - it should look awesome.
+**Enclosure** - self contained, waterproof, minimal parts, small, accessible, repairable with simple tools.

 Optical Sensor
 --------------